LyuboDev33/Vanilla-JS-To-Do-List/README.md

 The input field inside the item is disabled!
 <input disabled class="output" type="text">

-Once the value is added to the new item, the input field is being cleared with the following code: inputVal.value = "";
+Once the value is added to the new item, we clear the input field with the following code:

+inputVal.value = "";

 Lastly we create the two functions for the Delete and for the Edit button: